Popeyef5/Cassandra/README.md

 Eventually, Cassandra will foresee all TVC powered flights, even those which are not mentioned to her.
 Until then, there's much to do.

+### Current key features

+* Versatile creation of complex rockets
+* Clean code enhanced for readability
+* Multiple numerical integration methods (and extremely easy to incorporate new ones)
+* Flight computer software loop cycle time decoupled from the simulation's timestep

 ### The bigger picture

 Cassandra is part of the Hermes Project, an initiative whose goal is to create open-source reliable model rockets.
 There is so much to do besides coding: CAD design, Data analytics, Graphic design.
 If you want to know more and/or feel like you could help in any way, come say hi!